vadim-sartakov/common-tools/README.md

 Arguments:
 - user - Object - plain object with "roles" property which is a simple array of strings
 - schema - Object - object describing permission by roles
-- ...accessModifiers - String - requested access modifiers to get from user roles
+- ...accessKeys - String - requested access list to get from user roles

 Returns - permission result object containing merged access types properties of all user's roles